oun111/zas/README.md

  - Connection String processor: processes the DB connection strings including Oracle TNS and traditional DSN format
  - Protocol Management(the `MYSQLC` libray) provides:
-    1. implementations of the ‘MYSQL Client/Server Protocol’
+    1. implementations of the `MYSQL Client/Server Protocol`
-    2. fully support for the ‘prepare’ and ‘query’ mode
+    2. fully support for the `prepare` and `query` mode
-    3. API compatibilities with ‘libmysqlclient
+    3. API compatibilities with `libmysqlclient`
  - SQL Syntax Engine: performs SQL syntax analyzing/checking/translations
  - OTLV4 Compatible API: provides a set of c++ classes that compatible with OTLV4 libraries